 “And what the fuck do we do now?”

 “Oh, don’t worry!
-This is not the first bellhop I have found dead in my house after getting back from work.
+This is not the first bellhop I find dead in my house after getting back from work.
 I’ve got a ten-point plan ready for these exact cases!”

 My assistant looked at me, irritated.

 “You know what?
 It wasn’t me who shot him dead and planted his body in your room.
-You being grumpy won’t help us solve this terrible problem!”
+You being all sour and grumpy won’t help us solve this terrible problem!”

 She was, in fact, absolutely right.
-Being nervous wasn’t going to get us anywhere, but the situation was so disgustingly impossible to solve that I didn’t even know where to begin.
+Being nervous wouldn’t get us anywhere, but at the same time, the situation was so disgustingly impossible to solve that I didn’t even know where to begin.
 I kneeled down by the corpse to think about it for a moment.

-“We could take him to his room,” I murmured, not entirely convinced of my idea because I was probably going to be the first to object to it if we really carried it out.
+“We could take him to his room,” I murmured, not entirely convinced of my idea because I would probably be the first to object if we were really to carry it out.
 Besides, I felt sick again, even just standing near the body.

 Lara pulled a wry face.

-“I’m pretty sure he was doing that in the elevator!”
+“I’m pretty sure he did that in the elevator!”
 My assistant bluntly noted, and I found her remark more than appropriate.
 “And even if we assume he does have a room, how do you suggest we find it?
 We can’t just ask someone, ‘Excuse me!
 Would you tell us where we could put our dead friend to rest in peace?
-We found him in our room, but we don’t think he belongs there!”
+We found him in our room, but we don’t think he belongs there!’”

-After asking me this, Lara didn’t wait for my reply and turned around to go to the bathroom.
-After a while, she returned with a white towel in her hands, which she unabashedly wrapped around the wretch’s head.
-The dead man suddenly looked even creepier than before—as if he had just taken a quick shower and then come here to wipe his broken head before taking a short rest in the armchair.
+After asking me this, Lara didn’t wait for my reply and went straight to the bathroom.
+In a while, she returned with a white towel, unabashedly wrapping it around the wretch’s head.
+The dead man suddenly looked even creepier than before—as if he had just taken a quick shower and come here to wipe his broken head before taking a short rest in the armchair.

-“So he doesn’t ruin the carpet!” she explained to me.
+“So he doesn’t ruin the carpet!” she explained.
 “Otherwise, we couldn’t clean it.”

 I looked at her and dejectedly nodded.
-I didn’t see her point because the carpet was already ruined, but it was good that at least one of us was thinking straight since I was rather unable to do so.
-To distract myself from the disaster, I went to turn on the TV, switching it to the most neutral channel possible—MTV.
-Unfortunately, Oingo Boingo’s “Dead Man’s Party” was on at this moment, so I had to turn the device off quickly.
+I didn’t see her point because the carpet was already ruined, but it was good that at least one of us was thinking straight since I, for one, couldn’t do so at the moment.
+To distract myself from the disaster, I turned on the TV and switched it to the most neutral channel possible—MTV.
+Unfortunately, Oingo Boingo’s “Dead Man’s Party” was on, so I had to turn the device off quickly.
 After that, I dragged myself to the bed and sat on it.

-When she embellished the bellhop’s head, Lara started walking agitatedly around the room, obviously searching for something else.
+When she embellished the bellhop’s head, Lara walked around the room, searching for something else.
 She grunted unsatisfied a couple of times and checked the wardrobe, then behind the TV set, under the bed, in the drawers of the nightstands, and even behind the curtains.

 I looked at her surprised for a while, and after she didn’t stop for nearly two minutes, I couldn’t resist asking her, “You search for the next corpse?
 I guess you suspect the murder was serial!”